 Go on, give your feet a treat in camp.
 We are totally sold on them and we hope you will be too.

-Colour: Black with white logo
+Colour: Black with small coloured logo (various colours)

 Please note: Due to hygiene regulations we cannot offer a refund on these products, so please check your size before ordering.